 Transfer students are initially placed in the lowest number used in that curriculum.
-At the first jury, the faculty jurors place the student at an appropriate level based on the amount of credit brought in transfer and the level of performance ability.
+At the first jury, the faculty jurors place the student at an appropriate level based on the amount of credit transferred in and the level of performance ability.
 Occasionally, the placement decision is deferred to the second jury.